codeforamerica/hermes-be/README.md

 ### Project directory structure

-* `$PROJECT_ROOT`: Folder to which this repository was cloned.
+`$PROJECT_ROOT`: Folder to which this repository was cloned. <br />
-* `$PROJECT_ROOT/bin`: Folder containing executable programs used by cron jobs, for utility purposes, etc.
+└─`bin`: Folder containing executable programs used by cron jobs, for utility purposes, etc. <br />
-* `$PROJECT_ROOT/conf`: Folder containing configuration files for the application.
+└─`conf`: Folder containing configuration files for the application. <br />